jeremy-code/ts-utils/README.md

  *
  * Since each unit multiple is considered a separate unit, we have to manually
  * determine the appropriate unit and corresponding value, otherwise we get
- * formatting such as "1 BB" instead of "1 GB". */
+ * formatting such as "1 BB" instead of "1 GB".
+ *
+ * Roughly equivalent to `pretty-bytes` package (ranked 916 in npm popularity,
+ * 11M weekly downloads)
+ */

 /**
  * Per {@link https://tc39.es/ecma402/#table-sanctioned-single-unit-identifiers},